The Missing Cross to Purity

 'You watchmen of the night, did you see my beloved?'

-What is thy beloved more than another's beloved, said they.
+What is your beloved more than another's beloved, they said.

-What is thy religion, more than another's religion?
+What is your religion, more than another's religion?

 So the Papists smote and wounded the way-faring men.